valkey-io/valkey-py/docs/advanced_features.rst

 A note about threading
 ----------------------

-Redis client instances can safely be shared between threads.
+Valkey client instances can safely be shared between threads.
 Internally, connection instances are only retrieved from the connection pool during command execution, and returned to the pool directly after.
 Command execution never modifies state on the client instance.

-However, there is one caveat: the Redis SELECT command.
+However, there is one caveat: the Valkey SELECT command.
 The SELECT command allows you to switch the database currently in use by the connection.
 That database remains selected until another is selected or until the connection is closed.
 This creates an issue in that connections could be returned to the pool that are connected to a different database.

-As a result, redis-py does not implement the SELECT command on client instances.
-If you use multiple Redis databases within the same application, you should create a separate client instance (and possibly a separate connection pool) for each database.
+As a result, valkey-py does not implement the SELECT command on client instances.
+If you use multiple Valkey databases within the same application, you should create a separate client instance (and possibly a separate connection pool) for each database.